Guide on European Union Trademark

 Trademark sale agreement

-A community trademark may be sold without the underlying goodwill which subsists in the business associated with the mark.
-Trademark sales have to be transmitted to OHIM for registration purposes.
+An European Union Trademark (EUTM) may be sold without the underlying goodwill which subsists in the business associated with the mark.
+Trademark sales have to be transmitted to EUIPO for registration purposes.

 Trademark license agreement